Kleptine/csharp-semantic-search/README.md

 # Performance

+Particular attention was paid towards performance so that the tool can be used interactively!
+It can parse ~6000 C-Sharp files in just under a second.
 Queries are executed in parallel across all CPU cores.
-It can parse ~6000 C-Sharp files in just under a second.

 # Usage